 Nepal - Lonely Planet

 Unsurprisngly, Lonely Planet – the backpacker's dream guide – tops the list of the best travel guides for Nepal.
 As an established travel and adventure organization, Lonely Planet provides its reader with an amalgam of resources to effectively navigate the rich and rugged terrain of Nepal.
 It provides maps on both the micro and macro scale, a slew of varying, honest budgets to cater to the type of travel you wish to partake in, and gives the reader extensive coverage of areas not limited to Everest and its surrounding regions.
 A proven heavyweight of its category, this guide is not to be overlooked when considering your next adventure in Nepal.
-If you’re looking for a trekking specific guide, Lonely Planet: Trekking in the Nepal Himalaya provides trekking-centric insight to its reader.
+If you’re looking for a trekking specific guide, Lonely Planet: Trekking in the Nepal Himalaya provides trekking-centric insights ( including gear, boots and other equipment related information) to its reader.

 Nepal - Culture Smart - The Essential Guide to Customs & Culture

 Although not entirely a guide to navigate the geographic aspects of Nepal, a quick skimming of the culture and mindsets laid out in Nepal – Culture Smart! will keep you in good company and those around you in good spirits.
 Traveling is a wonderful privilege, it’s essential to remember that you’re traveling in a land that is not your own.
-Cultural practices and manners will go a long way in a foreign country, therefore this book makes the list of important reads for those traveling to Nepal.
+Cultural practices and manners will go a long way in a foreign country, especially if you are planning on hiring a sherpa guide .
+Therefore this book makes the list of important reads for those traveling to Nepal.
 Don’t read this book if you’re looking for fun things to do, places to eat, things to see, etc.

 A History of Nepal by John Whelpton